+Robert C. & Myrtle N. Soles Living Endowment Scholarship.
+The Robert C. and Myrtle N. Soles Living Endowment Scholarship Trust was established to provide financial assistance to worthy men and women of Columbus County who are enrolled in curriculum programs at SCC.

-Rhone Sasser Blue Cross & Blue Shield of North Carolina Honorary Scholarship.
-This scholarship is endowed in honor of Rhone Sasser, a former BCBSNC board member and SCC Board of Trustees member.
-Recipients must be enrolled in an allied health curriculum and have earned a 3.0 GPA.
+Roland C. Norris Memorial Scholarship.
+This scholarship was established in memory of long-time SCC Registrar, Roland C. Norris.
+Recipients must be enrolled full time in a degree program and be a North Carolina resident.

-- Robert C. & Myrtle N. Soles Living Endowment Scholarship.
-The Robert C. and Myrtle N. Soles Living Endowment Scholarship Trust was established to provide financial assistance to worthy men and women of Columbus County who are enrolled in curriculum programs at SCC. - Sam T. Gore Family Scholarship.
-This scholarship is funded by the Sam T. Gore family to provide scholarships to recipients who have earned a 2.0 GPA and demonstrate potential for future achievement. - Samuel G. Koonce, Sr. Memorial Scholarship.
+Sam T. Gore Family Scholarship.
+This scholarship is funded by the Sam T. Gore family to provide scholarships to recipients who have earned a 2.0 GPA and demonstrate potential for future achievement.

+Samuel G. Koonce, Sr. Memorial Scholarship.
 Mr. Koonce was a founding father of SCC.
 He served as a member of the Board of Trustees from 1964-2003, serving as chair for 11 of those years.
 He helped to establish the SCC Foundation and ensured its success.
 Family and friends of Mr. Koonce have chosen to honor his memory by endowing this scholarship in his name.
-Financial need and a 2.0 GPA are required. - Sarah W. Prince Memorial Scholarship.
+Financial need and a 2.0 GPA are required.

+Sarah Wooten Prince Memorial Scholarship.
 The Sarah Wooten Prince Memorial Scholarship provides scholarships to students who are graduates of Clarkton, West Bladen, East Columbus or West Columbus High Schools.
-A 2.0 GPA is required. - SCC Environmental Science Scholarship.
-This scholarship is funded by the Environmental Action Club and is awarded to a SCC student enrolled in the Environmental Science and Agricultural Biotechnology programs. - Sol and Miriam Mann Memorial Scholarship.
-This scholarship honors longtime college supporters, Sol and Miriam Mann, and was established by a gift from the Mann estate.
-Recipients must be Columbus County residents and preference is given to graduates of Whiteville High School.
-Recipients must maintain a 3.0 GPA. - Spc.
-McKenzie Fisher Callihan Memorial Scholarship.
-This \$500 scholarship is funded by the family of the late Spc.
-Callihan.
-Preference is given to applicants with valid military service.
-Recipients must maintain a 2.5 GPA. - State Employees Credit Union Foundation Scholarship.
-Each community college in North Carolina offers two \$2,500 scholarships annually.
-Recipients must be a U.S. citizen, a N.C. resident, and a graduate of a N.C. high school.
-Recipients must have achieved a minimum 2.5 GPA and cannot be a Director, employee, or family member of an employee or Director of the State Employees' Credit Union or the SECU Foundation.
-Recipients must also demonstrate financial need using the Free Application for Federal Student Aid (FAFSA) and indicating an Expected Family Contribution (EFC) between \$3,601 and \$5,000.

-Student Government Association President's Scholarship.
-A tuition scholarship is awarded to the SGA President for the fall and spring semesters of his/her term in office.
+A 2.0 GPA is required.

+SCC Trustees' Academic Scholarship.
+Each year, the Board of Trustees of the college funds two scholarships for each public high school and one for each private high school in Columbus County.
+In schools with graduating classes of 100 or more, the scholarships are given to students with the highest grade point average who rank in the top 10 percent of their graduating class and enroll at SCC.
+In smaller graduating classes, the awards are made to SCC applicants in the top 20 percent of their class.
+The scholarship has a \$2,500 maximum award.

 Softball Scholarships.
-These scholarships may be offered to students who are selected to play on the women's softball team.
+These scholarships may be offered to selected students to play on the women's softball team.
 Recipients must enroll full time each semester.
 The maximum award covers the cost of in-state tuition per semester.